Experience Mouth-Watering Canadian Streams and Rivers

 Our guides will take you into lovely small streams where the sighting of another angler would be an extraordinary event.
-Tying into a leaping, twisting, running silver salmon in a stream that you might be able to cross in two jumps is quite an angling thrill.
-Want a real challenge?
-Bring your 12-14 weight gear, fast sink tip line, a strong arm, and hook a 20-60 pound early summer chinook salmon in a stream on a stripped fly.
-Landing that fish, however, is quite another matter.
+Tying into a leaping, twisting, running silver salmon, or a lovely native coastal cutthroat trout in a stream that you might be able to cross in two jumps is quite an angling thrill.

 Saltwater Fly Fishing

 Saltwater fly fishing for searun cutthroats and salmon is becoming a popular part of the fly angler’s repertoire.
 Fishing the estuaries and rock piles for cutts can stir up some nonstop action.
 The estuaries can also produce some excellent fishing for silvers and pinks waiting to enter the streams.
 Furthermore, silvers can be fished in other saltwater areas around kelp beds and tidal rips.

 Chris Bennett, lodge owner/guide readies the gear for a day on the river